 In the Netherlands and many other diverse societies, children grow up in segregated neigbourhoods due to socio-economic and ethnic segregation.
 Children live in the same city or region, but in different worlds.
 It is therefore not self-evident to get into contact with children of different backgrounds, and develop the necessary social skills for intercultural citizenship.
 The project acts on this by enabling children to have positive experiences with peers from other environments.
 This means – on an individual level – that children are able to develop competencies necessary for dealing with diversity.
 On societal level this can be expected to have a positive effect on social cohesion.

 Schools are matched on basis of the schools’ neighbourhoods and pupil populations.
 Combinations of schools are sought with pupils who differ in social and ethnic backgrounds.
 The programme’s duration is four weeks (three half-days in the first week, and a half day per three a weeks).
 The first week takes place at school.
 Children are prepared for the exchange and are stimulated to reflect on who they are themselves, on the kind of school they are attending and on the kind of neighbourhood they live in.
-At the end of the first week the pupils meet each 'onscreen'.
-The actual meeting takes place at the beginning of the second week.
-The first half-day, half of the pupils are exchanged to another neighbourhood, whereas the other half hosts in their own neighbourhood.
-The second half-day tables are turned and during the exchange, pupils carry out explorations and games in the neighbourhood.
-The programme finishes with a competition, comparing groups for who has best gotten to know the pupils of the other school.
+During the next three weeks there are three exchangedays in which pupils discover more about each other and their neighbourhoods.
 A keys to the success of the programme is the use of Cooperative Learning in the activities.
-This methodology offers to translate the contact hypothesis in educational setting into positive experiences.